-- The transaction must meet the appropriate (and detailed) criteria relating to simplicity, transparency and standardisation. - The Originator and sponsor must inform ESMA that the transaction meets the STS requirements.
+• The transaction must meet the appropriate (and detailed) criteria relating to simplicity, transparency and standardisation.

-• The transaction must have been added to the list of STS transactions maintained by ESMA on its website.
+- The Originator and sponsor must inform ESMA that the transaction meets the STS requirements. - The transaction must have been added to the list of STS transactions maintained by ESMA on its website.

 To assist market participants, ESMA has provided for an optional process whereby authorised third parties can attest to the satisfaction of the STS criteria.
-Entities such as PCS and TSI are now authorised third-party verification agents, assisting Originators, sponsors and original lenders in determining whether the STS criteria has in fact been met.
+Certain entities have become authorised third-party verification agents, assisting Originators, sponsors and original lenders in determining whether the STS criteria has in fact been met.
 Importantly, the fact a transaction has been reviewed by a verification agent will not absolve the principal parties from liability if any STS assertions made turn out to be false.
 Nonetheless, it will be a helpful argument that those parties have endeavoured to check that the relevant transaction qualifies as STS.